robertorussowebdev/AWS-Ops-Exercise---EC2-Autoscaling-and-SQS-/README.md

     cd desktop
     ```

-2. Move to the 'london' directory containing the `londonProducer.py` script:
+2. Move to the 'paris' directory containing the `parisProducer.py` script:

     ```bash
-    cd london
+    cd paris
     ```

 3. Start the script by entering the following command:

     ```bash
-    python londonProducer.py
+    python parisProducer.py
     ```

 4. Execute the script multiple times to exceed the alarm threshold.